shadrahman10/support/docs/deployment-options.md

 ## Cloud or On-Prem?

-Paramify is available as a cloud-based SaaS solution or can be deployed into an on-premises environment.
-For ease of management it's recommended to use the Paramify SaaS environment, unless you have FedRAMP data which needs to stay in boundary in your environment.
-In the future, Paramify intends to offer a FedRAMP certified SaaS environment to support all customers.
+Paramify is available as a cloud-based SaaS solution or can be deployed into a self-hosted environment.
+For ease of management it's recommended to use the Paramify Cloud environment, unless you have FedRAMP data which needs to stay in boundary in your environment.
+In the future, Paramify intends to offer a FedRAMP certified Paramify Cloud environment as an option for all clients.

 ## On-Prem Deployment Options